 Tony Rosenberg is a musician, producer, songwriter, composer and arranger with experience in jazz, hip-hop, rock, pop, and Cuban music.
 With over 11 years of performance history, his career has involved collaboration and performance opportunities across Canada, and internationally in Cuba, Germany, Grenada and the United States.
-During this time, he has been earned variety of awards at music festivals and from educational institutions, most recently, "Best of the Fest" at the 2019 Indie Week Festival.
+During this time, he has earned a variety of awards at music festivals and from educational institutions.
 A native of Toronto, he has a natural affinity for the city's diverse music scene, which strongly influences his style.
-His debut single "Bet" is gaining international recognition and has already been streamed over 100,000 times across all platforms.
+His debut single "Bet" is gaining international recognition and has already been streamed over 200,000 times across all platforms.

 Yeri Lim is a Toronto-based piano player/composer.
 She recently graduated with a bachelor's degree in music from Humber College, majoring in keyboards.
 She is currently working on a project for creating sound for visuals and experiment with different sounds to recreate her imagination.